FAQ - Frequently Asked Questions (with answers)

 Is there a LiveChart.me API that I can use?

 We do not offer a public API at this time.
-However, we do have offer a simple RSS feed of anime episodes that have aired in the past 24 hours.
+However, we do have offer simple RSS feeds.

 Is there a LiveChart.me app for iOS?

 LiveChart.me is not available as an iOS app at this time, but we do hope to release an iOS app at some point in the future.

 What exactly do the countdowns count down to?

 For TV series, the countdowns are counting down to the start of the first airing of the next episode.

 For OVAs, movies and other titles with a release date lacking a specific time, the countdowns are counting down to the start of the day of release, adjusted for country of release.
 So, if you live in California and a film is premiering in Japan on September 28th, the countdown is adjusted to September 28th in Japan.